MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 Mark Twain can tell a tale like few others.
 This funny short story about a man taking his watch into the watchmaker for repairs, which some say is one of the most dangerous things you can do to a watch.
 Freely available online.

-<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1058447306" rel="nofollow"> Buy on Orell Füssli</a>https://omegaforums.net/threads/mark-twains-my-watch-short-story.16423/
+<a href="https://omegaforums.net/threads/mark-twains-my-watch-short-story.16423/" rel="nofollow"> My Watch </a>

 ## Supplemental Activities
 Climb a Clock Tower